Amazing The Bahá’í Gardens

 Bahá’í community today

 Today the Bahá’í community is made up of over five million people in the world.

 The largest national Bahá’í community is in India, and the most important Bahá’í houses are in Australia, Cambodia, Chile, Germany, Panama, Samoa, the United States, and Uganda.
 In the temples there is no preaching; services consist of the recitation of the scriptures of all religions.

 Since its inception, the Bahá’í Faith has had involvement in socio-economic development.
-Today they are connected with organizations such as UNICEF, UNIFEM, ECOSOC, UNEP, WHO.
-Also, the Bahá’í International Community has offices at the United Nations in New York and Geneva, and representations to United Nations regional commissions.
+Today they are connected with organizations such as UNICEF, UNIFEM, ECOSOC, UNEP, and WHO.
+Also, the Bahá’í International Community has offices at the United Nations in New York and Geneva and representations to United Nations regional commissions.

 Visiting the Bahá’í Gardens

 The Bahá’í Gardens in Haifa are open from 9:00 to 17:00, seven days a week.

 But the inner gardens near the shrine are open from 9 to 12:00h.